minirplus/youkutuner/README.md

 # youkutuner

 ## How to use
-There are a few different ways you can install pyechonest:
+There are a few step before you can use youkutuner:

 * Create a folder.
 * Put all the files to the folder.